Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Dynamics of vortex light in the Lense-Thirring metric

 The physical system under investigation, as depicted in Fig. \ref{models}, consists of a gravitational source located at $(-b,0,0)$, rotating around the $z$-axis.
 A vortex electromagnetic wave packet, initially positioned at the coordinate origin, commences its free fall with momentum $\vec{p}$ directed along the $z$-axis.
-Both its SAM $\vec{S}$ and intrinsic OAM $\vec{L}$ are aligned with the $z$-axis.
+Both its spin $\vec{S}$ and intrinsic orbital angular momentum $\vec{L}$ are aligned with the $z$-axis.

 Our calculations reveal that when the wave packet's momentum is perpendicular to the gravitational source's rotational axis (the $z$-axis in Fig. \ref{models}), the trajectory of the wave packet is negligibly affected by the source's rotation.
 This observation leads us to primarily focus on the case where the momentum is initially aligned parallel to the rotational axis, allowing for a targeted investigation into the dynamics of the wave packet under these specific conditions.